 This may materialise in the form of more reliance on data tools like Hurree and rising demand for trend and audience data from third-parties.
 Whatever it looks like, just know that getting your data right in 2023 will be very important.

 Did you know that 64% of Gen Z will pay more for environmentally-friendly products?
 While they are not the majority in the consumer base yet, they along with millennials, are shifting the way businesses think about marketing.

 One of the ways we’re seeing that take shape is through an emphasis on social responsibility.
-Companies are no longer faceless corporations who only have to create a product and market it.
+Companies are no longer faceless corporations that only have to create a product and market it.
 Consumers, along with job seekers and other businesses, are demanding accountability from the organisations they interact with.
-More than 4/5 Millennial and Gen Z adults believe companies should take a stand on social issues.
+More than 4 out of 5 Millennial and Gen Z adults believe companies should take a stand on social issues.
 Think things like racial justice, LGBTQ+ rights, gender inequality, and climate change.